 Dealing with Violence in the Workplace: Range of Violence

 Any workplace may be the site of violence or aggression between employees.
-Violence may be aimed at managers or peers.
+Violence may be aimed at managers or coworkers.
 This may include starting rumors, using angry words, or taking physical action.
 In rare cases, violence may even take the form of armed assault.

 In some cases, an employee may become physically aggressive.
 He or she may shove, trip, or punch a coworker.
 Other types of violent action may also occur.
-This may include throwing items or breaking equipment.
+This may include throwing things or breaking equipment.